-Study for a graduate program in Kyoto
+Study for in Kyoto, Japan

 Formerly the imperial capital of Japan, Kyoto is the heart of academic Japan and a great place to come and be a postgraduate student.
 Recently ranked as the world’s 11th most liveable city, Kyoto is an exciting blend of traditional Japanese heritage and modern design.
 With more than 6,000 international students, this is the perfect place to study a graduate program in Japan.

 Kyoto is one of the academic centres of Japan, with more than 37 institutions of higher education.
 You can study a graduate program in Kyoto at:

 - Kyoto Institute of Technology

 - Ritsumeikan University

 - Stanford University Japan Center in Kyoto